kubeflow/website/content/docs/started/getting-started-gke.md

     makes it easy to securely connect to Jupyter and other web apps running as part of Kubeflow.
   * Basic auth service supports simple username/password access to your Kubeflow.
-It is an alternative to Cloud IAP service.
-We recommend IAP for production and enterprise workloads.
-Consider basic auth **ONLY** when trying to test out Kubeflow and use it **WITHOUT** sensitive data.
+It is an alternative to Cloud IAP service:
+    * We recommend IAP for production and enterprise workloads.
+    * Consider basic auth only when trying to test out Kubeflow and use it without sensitive data.
   * [Stackdriver](https://cloud.google.com/logging/docs/) makes it easy to
     persist logs to aid in debugging and troubleshooting
   * You can use GPUs and [TPUs](https://cloud.google.com/tpu/) to accelerate